MinaProtocol/mina/rfcs/0056-reducing-daemon-memory-usage.md

 As we can see, this brings the estimation down much closer to the current `16GB` hardware requirement.
 From here, we can look into additional optimizations to bring it down even further to fit within the current hardware requirements.
 Such optimizations could include:

-* sharing the prover key allocation across the daemon's subprocesses, reducing the baseline to nearly 1/3rd of what it is now
+* Sharing the prover key allocation across the daemon's subprocesses, reducing the baseline to nearly 1/3rd of what it is now.
-* persisting the entire staged ledger diff of each block to disk, given we rarely need to read the commands contained within a staged ledger diff after the diff has been applied
+* Persisting the entire staged ledger diff of each block to disk, given we rarely need to read the commands contained within a staged ledger diff after the diff has been applied.
+The diffs only need to be sent to peers after they've been applied to the ledger, so we can just store the diffs in `bin_prot` format and not bother deserializing them when we serve them to other nodes.

 ### Impact Analysis
 [impact-analysis]: #impact-analysis